Notice of 2019 Annual General Meeting of Axfood Aktiebolag

 On the day this notice was issued, the Company had a total of 209,870,712 shares in issue with one vote each, of which the Company owns 376,000 treasury shares that may not be represented at the Annual General Meeting.

 The Board of Directors and President shall, if requested by any shareholder and if the Board is of the opinion that it can be done without causing material harm to the Company, provide disclosures about conditions that may impact assessment of an item of business on the agenda, about conditions that may impact assessment of the Company’s or a subsidiary’s financial situation, and about the Company’s relationship with another Group company.

-Pursuant to the Articles of Association and the Swedish Code of Corporate Governance, the Board’s and Nominating Committee’s complete proposals and other documents shall be available from the Company at Norra Stationsgatan 80 C in Stockholm, and on the company’s website, www.axfood.se, not later than three week before the Annual General Meeting, and shall be sent to shareholders who so request and provide their postal address.
-The documents are available upon request on tel. +46-8-402 90 51.
+Pursuant to the Articles of Association and the Swedish Corporate Governance Code, the Board’s and Nominating Committee’s complete proposals and other documents shall be available from the Company at Norra Stationsgatan 80 C in Stockholm, and on the Company’s website, www.axfood.se, not later than three week before the Annual General Meeting, and shall be sent to shareholders who so request and provide their postal address.
+Documents can be requested by phone on +46-8-402 90 51.

 Axfood Aktiebolag (publ)

 The Board of Directors